NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Shoulder hitbox made slightly bigger
 - 5BBB(B) slight forward momentum at the startup
 - 5BB(A)
-    - Hitbox duration increased by one frame to better match the animation
     - Changed to a mid from a high
 - 5BBA(A)
     - Has more lift